-General Instructions for Completing Item 21
+General Instructions for Completing the Previous Crops Planted Table

 Enter the crop code for the crop previously planted on the selected field for each of the designated time periods.
 Use the Partial Crop Code List printed in the questionnaire.
 For any crops not listed in the Partial Crop Code List, write the crop name in the space provided, and leave the code box for the crop code blank.
 The survey statistician in the Office will fill in the correct crop code for that crop.